Gusud/HQ-Bot/README.md

 A python bot which gathers and (sometimes) solves questions from the HQ trivia app.
 This works for iPhones only and should work for both Windows and MacOS (Although only tested on windows)

+The goal of this project was to make a program that could try solve a HQ question fast and accurately

 ## Requirements

 Python 3.5 used, the significant packages that were used are: